funcompbio/practical8/practical8.md

 demographic indicators for the 948 municipalities in Catalonia such as the population (column `Poblacio_padro`).

+    > ## run the following line only if you did not run the code in step 3 of the previous section
     > pop <- read.csv("poblacio_municipis.csv")
     > dim(pop)